Stratus3D/dotfiles/README.md

 * Make vim read color scheme from zsh.
 * Add custom status line to tmux with asdf versions
 * Add info on current selection in vim status bar (`set showcmd` in visual mode)
-* Add command to pipe vim selection to command.

 ##Useful commands that I often forget